lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/application/overview.md

-# Application for HPC Login
+# Application for Login and Resources

 In order to use the HPC systems installed at ZIH, a project application form has to be filled in.
 The HPC project manager should hold a professorship (university) or head a research group.
 You may